Universal properties of repulsive self-propelled particles and attractive driven particles: Comparison of microscopic dynamics between uniaxial ABPs and RDLG

 \section{Comparison of microscopic dynamics between uniaxial ABPs and RDLG}

 We compare the microscopic implementation of uniaxial ABPs and RDLG.
 In terms of single-particle dynamics, the fundamental aspects of the microscopic implementation are similar.
-Both models are based on overdamped dynamics, and the motion of particles is enhanced along the direction of polarity/external field.
+Both models are based on overdamped dynamics, and the motion of particles is enhanced along the direction of polarity/driving force.
 However, by carefully comparing the microscopic implementation, we notice three distinct differences, which are summarized in Tab.~\ref{tab_microscopic_model}.
 They involve the direction of polarity, persistence time, and interparticle interaction: \begin{enumerate} \item Uniaxial ABPs allow a full 360-degree rotation of polarity, whereas RDLG restricts the angle of the driving field to either $\theta = 0$ or $\pi$. \item The persistence time of uniaxial ABPs is finite, similar to that of isotropic ABPs.
-In contrast, for RDLG, the direction of the external field changes randomly, indicating that RDLG is characterized by the zero persistence time $\tau_p=0$ \item RDLG contains both short-range attractive interaction and excluded volume interaction, whereas uniaxial ABPs involve only excluded volume interaction. \end{enumerate} Here, the persistence time $\tau_p$ is typically defined in ABPs as from correlation of the polarity $\bm{n}_i$.
+In contrast, for RDLG, the direction of the driving force changes randomly, indicating that RDLG is characterized by the zero persistence time $\tau_p=0$ \item RDLG contains both short-range attractive interaction and excluded volume interaction, whereas uniaxial ABPs involve only excluded volume interaction. \end{enumerate} Here, the persistence time $\tau_p$ is typically defined in ABPs as from correlation of the polarity $\bm{n}_i$.
 For example, in isotropic ABPs, the correlation of $\bm{n}_i$ is calculated as

 and consequently the persistence time is given by $\tau_p=1/\tau \mu_{\theta}$.
-In the comparison mentioned above, the concept of persistence time is extended to RDLG by considering the external field as the equivalence of the polarity.
+In the comparison mentioned above, the concept of persistence time is extended to RDLG by considering the driving force as the equivalence of the polarity.

 Similarly, we present the relationship between isotropic ABPs and equilibrium LG in Tab.~\ref{tab_microscopic_model}.
 Notably, the polarity is not defined in the equilibrium LG.
 However, an important point is that the passive Brownian particles, an off-lattice version of the equilibrium LG, correspond to the zero persistence time limit of isotropic ABPs.
 Then, by focusing on the aspects of the persistence time and intrinsic attractive force, we can interpret uniaxial ABPs and RDLG as one anisotropic extension of isotropic ABPs and equilibrium LG.